 Banks can participate either directly or indirectly in Kronos2.
 Citizens and businesses cannot participate.

-All current account holders at Danmarks Nationalbank must participate in Kronos2.
+All current account holders at Danmarks Nationalbank must participate in TARGET DKK.
 The rules and regulations for the account holders are set out in the terms and conditions for accounts.

-Kronos2 is open for payments on all Danish banking days between 7:00 and 16:45.
-The new monetary policy day opens at 17:30 for transfers to settlement accounts for the night-time Sum Clearing and VP settlement.
+TARGET DKK is open for payments on all Danish banking days from 7:00 AM to 5:00 PM.
+The new monetary policy day opens at 7:30 PM, when it becomes possible for participants to conduct liquidity transfers.

 Prices

-According to Danmarks Nationalbank’s price policy for Kronos2, Danmarks Nationalbank passes on its external costs etc. for running Kronos2 to the participants, while Danmarks Nationalbank bears its internal costs.
+According to Danmarks Nationalbank’s price policy for TARGET DKK, Danmarks Nationalbank passes on its external costs etc. for running TARGET DKK to the participants, while Danmarks Nationalbank bears its internal costs.

 Guidelines and forms

-Guidelines for Kronos2 can be found on Danmarks Nationalbank’s extranet on Microsoft Teams.
+Guidelines for TARGET DKK can be found on Danmarks Nationalbank’s extranet on Microsoft Teams.